boyter/boyter.org/content/posts/sloc-cloc-code.md

 	defer pprof.StopCPUProfile()
 {{</highlight>}}

-You then just compile and run, and it will produce a profile.pprof file you can then analyse.
+You then just compile and run, and it will produce a profile.pprof file you can then analyze.

 One issue I did run into was running the above using the WSL for Windows.
 No matter what I did when run in the WSL I would never get any profile output.
 The solution was the compile on Windows run the application to capture the output and then for the web view use WSL for that and for inspection use Windows.